svipe/acme.svipe.io/README.md

 An example of a node.js integration with Svipe iD.

-We request svipeid and full name
+- We request svipeid, given_name and family_name
-New users are registered in sqlite DB
-Returning users are updated with last access and number of visits

-We sign a JWS using a dummy key (that must be registered with Svipe)
+- We sign a JWS using a dummy key (that must be registered with Svipe)

-A QR code is displayed
+- A QR code is displayed
+- User signs with the Svipe App

-Wait for a token over websocket
+- Wait for a token to be posted and communicated to the browser over a websocket